MattDierick/RTD-NGINX-App-Protect-UDF/source/_build/html/_sources/class3/module2/module2.rst.txt

 In this module, we will install NGINX Plus and App Protect packages on CentOS with a CICD toolchain.
 NGINX teams created Ansible modules to deploy it easily in few seconds.

-.. note:: The official Ansible NAP module is available here https://github.com/nginxinc/ansible-role-nginx-app-protect
+.. note:: The official Ansible NAP module is available here https://github.com/nginxinc/ansible-role-nginx-app-protect and the NGINX Plus here https://github.com/nginxinc/ansible-role-nginx

 **Uninstall the previous runnig NAP**